Injured in a Bicycle Accident in PA? Munley Law Can Help

 The steps you take after a bike accident can be essential to your case.
 If you get into a bike accident, keep these tips in mind:

 - Seek medical treatment, even if you don’t think you’re injured.
-In many cases, accident victims don’t begin to feel pain until hours or days after the crash.
+In many cases, bicycle injuries may not appear until hours or days after the crash.

-- Don’t try to negotiate with the driver or their insurance company on your own.
-Some drivers may accept the blame only to recant later to the insurance company so it’s best to get the police report after your accident.
+- Contact your car insurance company to start the claim process.
+Don’t try to negotiate with the driver or their insurance company on your own.
+Some drivers may accept the blame only to recant later to the insurance company so it’s best not to speak with the other party.

-- Keep a journal of all medical visits and any expenses that may arise following the accident.
+- Keep a journal of all medical visits, lost time at work, and any expenses that may arise following the bicycle accident.
+You should also track any expenses you have.

-- Contact an experienced bicycle accident lawyer to learn what your legal options may be.
+- Contact an experienced bicycle accident lawyer from Munley Law to learn what your legal options may be.

 Frequently Asked Questions About Bicycle Accidents